 Lyric Eye: The Poetics of Twentieth-Century Surveillance presents the first detailed study of the relationship between poetry and surveillance.
-It critically examines the close connection between American lyric poetry and a burgeoning U.S. state surveillance apparatus from 1920 through the 1960s.
-The book explores the myriad ways that poets — Ezra Pound, William Carlos Williams, W.H.
-Auden, Langston Hughes, James Baldwin, Sylvia Plath, Gertrude Stein, Robert Lowell, Allen Ginsberg, and others — explored a developing and fraught environment in which the growing power of American investigative agencies, such as the FBI under Hoover, imposed new pressures on cultural discourse and personal identity.
-In analysing twentieth-century American poetry and its various ideas about ‘the self’, Lyric Eye demonstrates the extent to which poetry and surveillance employ similar styles of information gathering such as observation, overhearing, imitation, abstraction, repurposing of language, subversion, fragmentation, and symbolism.
+It critically examines the close connection between American lyric poetry and a burgeoning US state surveillance apparatus from 1920 to the 1960s.
+The book explores the myriad ways that poets—Ezra Pound, William Carlos Williams, W.H.
+Auden, Langston Hughes, James Baldwin, Sylvia Plath, Gertrude Stein, Robert Lowell, Allen Ginsberg and others—explored a developing and fraught environment in which the growing power of American investigative agencies, such as the FBI under J. Edgar Hoover, imposed new pressures on cultural discourse and personal identity.
+In analysing twentieth-century American poetry and its various ideas about "the self," Lyric Eye demonstrates the extent to which poetry and surveillance employ similar styles of information-gathering such as observation, overhearing, imitation, abstraction, repurposing of language, subversion, fragmentation and symbolism.

 Table of Contents

 Introduction: The Observed of All Observers 1.
 Towards A Theory of The Lyric Eye 2.
 Hoover’s Optics: Bureau Reading and Impractical Criticism 3.
 Surveillance Poetics Abroad 4.
 Surveillance Poetics at Home.
 Conclusion: Poetry in The Age of Dataveillance

 Tyne Daile Sumner is a researcher and teacher at the University of Melbourne, Australia.
 Her work explores the relationship between literature and surveillance, with a focus on the ways that poetry is engaged with concepts such as privacy, identity, confession and subjectivity in the context of digital technology and the increasing datafication of everyday life.